 If we find you’ve been treated unfairly, we’ll ask the business to put things right.
 This usually involves putting you back in the position you’d be in if things hadn’t gone wrong.
 It'll depend on the nature and type of complaint.

 For example, there are rules about how much a credit broker can charge if a customer doesn’t take out the loan.
 So even if you’ve already paid a credit broker a fee and decided not to take out the loan, they should only keep a small amount of the fee.
 If you weren’t told about the fee, we might tell the business it needs to refund the full amount of the fee.

 Having fees taken from your bank account unexpectedly can cause further problems and charges.
 If we find instances of unfair or unauthorised fees we might, for example, tell the credit broker to:

 - refund the credit broking fee (sometimes with interest)

 - refund any bank charges that were incurred as a result of the fee being taken

-- pay you compensation for any trouble and upset caused
+- pay you compensation for any distress or inconvenience caused

 A customer tells us he wasn’t told about the credit broking fee

 If you’re worried about money and finding it difficult to know where to start, the government-backed MoneyHelper service can help you find a way forward.
 Whether it’s living on a squeezed income, working out how to prioritise your bills and payments, or access to free, expert debt advice, they can help you take the first step towards getting on top of things.